JorianWoltjer/default/README.md

 * `default nmap`: Scan a network or IP address quickly for open ports with nmap
 * `default crack`: Crack password protected files and hashes with hashcat and John the Ripper
 * `default listen`: Create network listeners and forward certain connections to your listener
+* `default flag`: Search the current directory for CTF flags in various encodings

 ## Usage